 ABC of Dry Room specifications/Vendor selection

-- Insure that the dry room supplier guarantees the performance of the entire dry room as a system, including the walls, ceilings, floor coatings, doors, HVAC, lighting, controls and all external penetrations.
+- Ensure that the dry room supplier guarantees the performance of the entire dry room as a system, including the walls, ceilings, floor coatings, doors, HVAC, lighting, controls, and all external penetrations.

 - Select materials and wall and ceiling construction that will integrate well and will satisfy local authority approval as well as fire rating, look and feel, etc.

 - Build in a level of redundancy with a practical approach to its application.
 For example, some amount of redundancy is necessary to allow performance of routine maintenance on the dehumidification systems, particularly if the operations are 24/7 or if there is a significant loss of power that could impact a large volume of production.
 Separating the dehumidification system from the airborne particle filtration system might be a more effective approach that allows redundancy and a simpler path to upgrade for future needs.

 - Instrumentation systems are just as critical and should integrate all the control and monitoring functions of your dry room into a single package that is reliable, accurate and provides important information to the operators of the dry room.

 - Maximizing energy efficiency will significantly reduce the long-term operating costs of the dry room and your entire facility.
 Dry-room providers should be required to provide a detailed energy analysis for the dry room(s) as part of their package as well as offer equipment options, such as multi-mode HVAC system controls.